-It is so easy to go down that rabbit hole of health information or investigation on the Internet and unfortunately, much of it nonsense, outdated or simply useless.
+It is so easy to go down that rabbit hole of health information or investigation on the Internet and unfortunately, much of it is nonsense, outdated, or simply useless.
 It is important to look at the source of the information such as the expert’s credibility.
-Many times you will run across sites or ‘experts’ making wild claims and they haven’t neither the research, nor prior experience nor education in that field.
-So many ‘experts’ feel that if they are even tangentially connected to the information, they then are a bonefied expert.
+Many times you will run across sites or ‘experts’ making wild claims and they haven’t either the research, prior experience, or education in that field.
+So many ‘experts’ feel that if they are even tangentially connected to the information, they then are a bonafide expert.
 I would also caution the reader to be aware of bias.
 This is a common issue in the health space and this includes research.
 So always bear in mind the possibility of stating ‘facts’ for dollars.

 You are incredibly smart, but also relatable.
 Your book tells a story that people can understand and apply to their lives.
 What inspired you to become an author?

-Additionally, she was under enormous chronic stress, she was raising 3 young children with no support, no family, no husband and very little income.
-I remember often walking into her bedroom and seeing her laying there in the dark on the bed suffering.
+Additionally, she was under enormous chronic stress, she was raising 3 young children with no support, no family, no husband, and very little income.
+I remember often walking into her bedroom and seeing her lying there in the dark on the bed suffering.
 However, I knew intuitively, even as a young girl, that she could make different choices.
-Sadly, my mother passed away at the very young age of 36 leaving behind three young children with literally no where to go.
+Sadly, my mother passed away at the very young age of 36 leaving behind three young children with literally nowhere to go.
 Unfortunately, my brothers and I were forever separated and would never live in the same household again – we all ultimately lived in different states.

 Lori has been featured on almost every major news network out there.
 What was your favorite interview and why?

-Low-level inflammation is the core underlying cause of most illness, disease, faster-aging and weight gain.
+Low-level inflammation is the core underlying cause of most illnesses, diseases, faster-aging, and weight gain.
 If you cut your finger, for example, an enormous amount of inflammatory molecules are released, the wound heals and all is well – this is acute inflammation – a necessary, healing immune response.
-Then there is a type of cellular inflammation that is called silent inflammation.
+Then there is a type of cellular inflammation called silent inflammation.
 This type of inflammation is like a sore on the inside of the body that never heals.
 Unlike acute inflammation, which emits a substantial release of inflammatory molecules, silent inflammation emits just a trickle and it is 24/7; it never goes away.
-Even our fat cells (our largest endocrine organ), if inflamed, release molecules that not only slow down the metabolism, causing weight gain, but promoting the potential for poor health.
+Even our fat cells (our largest endocrine organ), if inflamed, release molecules that not only slow down the metabolism, causing weight gain but promoting the potential for poor health.

 The science behind the ketogenic diet is exploding and now has many areas of application.
 Can you describe some benefits you have seen first-hand with ketogenesis and even ketone supplements?

-The ketogenic diet is a very low carb, moderate protein and high fat diet.
+The ketogenic diet is a very low-carb, moderate-protein, and high-fat diet.
 I have my clients use this form of eating to powerfully change their health.
 Ketones are the active component, if you will, in this diet or in the supplement form.
-I highly recommend both for those that want to achieve a healthier life.
-Some of the benefits are: reversing inflammation, weight loss, improved focus/clarity, better brain health, heart health, marked improvement in migraines, blood sugar balance, better sleep, more energy, less joint pain, helps to stop cravings for sugar and much more.
+I highly recommend both for those who want to achieve a healthier life.
+Some of the benefits are: reversing inflammation, weight loss, improved focus/clarity, better brain health, heart health, marked improvement in migraines, blood sugar balance, better sleep, more energy, less joint pain, helps to stop cravings for sugar, and much more.
 So you can see why I’m so excited about and currently writing a book on this subject!

 Sugar is definitely a problem in our culture and even is involved in making our skin age faster.
 In a world of hidden sugars, what is the most important thing for people to watch out for?

 Yes, hidden sugar is huge.
 Many clients initially come to me frustrated that they can’t stop their sugar cravings – it is not their fault.
-You can eliminate sugar but if you are not reading labels or know the sneaky names they have ascribed to sugar, it then becomes a hidden source and unknowingly, to many, reinforcing that sugar addiction.
-For example, most breads, yogurts and condiments are very high in sugar.
+You can eliminate sugar but if you are not reading labels or know the sneaky names they have ascribed to sugar, it then becomes a hidden source and unknowingly, too many, reinforces that sugar addiction.
+For example, most breads, yogurts, and condiments are very high in sugar.